Approximate -7.5 Length To Weight Ratio (Or Lighter)

 Slightly Flared Knob

 Vulcan Advanced Bat Grip

 Rawlings wood bats instill a sense of confidence in any player as they dig their cleats into the dirt and get set up in the batter's box.
-For the 2018 season, the VELO baseball bats were created with average sized barrels for players who want a faster, more balanced stick.
+The VELO baseball bats were created with average sized barrels for players who want a faster, more balanced stick.
 The exceptional balance enhances overall control through the zone to increase the chances of creating solid contact, while the immaculate wood offers premium pop, insane durability, and a feel unlike any other.
 Each Rawlings VELO also comes with unique bat features that need to be taken into consideration before buying.
 With a variety of different turn models, cosmetics, and wood types, there's a wood baseball bat for everybody.
 Rawlings: The Mark of a Pro!

 This Rawlings VELO Ash Wood Youth Baseball Bat (Y62AV) features a skinny 2 1/4-inch barrel diameter, a drop 7.5 length to weight ratio, and a custom Vulcan bat grip for enhanced comfort.
 Due to the small barrel size and the balanced swing weight, this model is mainly recommended for younger contact hitters.
 Increase your performance at the plate and pick up one of these Rawlings wood bats today with free shipping.
 Don't forget, with our 24/7 customer service, we'll be here for you from click to hit!

 Have a question about the Rawlings VELO -7.5 Ash Wood Youth Baseball Bat: Y62AV?
 Ask our team of experts and they will respond within 24 hours.